 Karen Knorr

-Karen Knorr was born in Frankfurt am Main, Germany, and raised in San Juan, Puerto Rico, in the 1960s.
-She finished her education in Paris and London.
-Karen has taught, exhibited, and lectured internationally, including at Tate Britain, Tate Modern, The University of Westminster, Goldsmiths, Harvard, and The Art Institute of Chicago.
-She studied at the University of Westminster in the mid-1970s, exhibiting photography that addressed debates in cultural studies and film theory concerning the ‘politics of representation’ practices that emerged during the late 1970s and early 1980s.
+Karen Knorr (b.
+1954) was born in Frankfurt am Main, Germany, and raised in San Juan, Puerto Rico, in the 1960s.
+She completed her education in Paris and London, where she studied at the University of Westminster in the mid-1970s.
+Early in her career, Knorr began exhibiting photography that reflected contemporary debates in cultural studies and film theory, particularly those surrounding the “politics of representation,” which shaped much of the visual discourse in the late 1970s and early 1980s.
+She has taught, exhibited, and lectured internationally at institutions including Tate Britain, Tate Modern, Goldsmiths, Harvard, and the Art Institute of Chicago.
 She is currently Professor of Photography at the University for the Creative Arts in Farnham, Surrey.

 Photography & Works